flashxio/FlashX-doc/pages/FlashX-Quick-Start-Guide.md

 sudo apt-get install -y libnuma-dev libaio-dev libhwloc-dev
 ```

-We rely on `devtools` to install the FlashR package in R. Users can install
+Users can use `devtools` or use a URL link to install the FlashR package in R.
-`devtools` as follows:
+If users choose to use `devtools`, they need to install `devtools` first:

 ```shell
 sudo apt-get install -y libcurl4-openssl-dev libssl-dev